keyboard_arrow_up

 Rotary Joint

-A device that allows the transfer of hydraulic fluid.
-It is made of two parts: one attached to the operating mechanism and one to the undercarriage of the machine.
+A component that enables the continuous transfer of hydraulic fluid between moving parts.
+It consists of two interconnected sections: one attached to the operating mechanism and the other fixed to the machine’s undercarriage.

 More Hydraulic Lifts